Weird Science

 Photo 3 – Grapevine leaf, as described in the text

-The infiltrating agent can be any liquid that wets the cuticle—that is, the thin layer covering the outer cell wall of the epidermal cells present on the surface of all aerial organs of the plant, except for woody stems.
-The cuticle forms a continuous layer over the entire plant surface, except at the stomata.
-Due to its ready availability, low cost, and relatively low toxicity, kerosene will be used as the infiltrating liquid (Photo 4).
-We must remember, however, that kerosene can irritate the skin, its vapors are harmful when inhaled, and its flammability must also be taken into account.
+The infiltrating agent can be any liquid capable of wetting the cuticle, which is the thin layer covering the outer cell walls of epidermal cells found on the surface of all aerial parts of a plant, except woody stems.
+The cuticle forms a continuous coating across the plant’s surface, interrupted only by the stomata.
+Because of its availability, low cost, and relatively low toxicity, kerosene will be used as the infiltrating liquid (Photo 4).
+However, it is important to remember that kerosene can irritate the skin, its vapors are harmful if inhaled, and it is also highly flammable.

 Photo 4 – Kerosene